LG gram Book 15.6 Inch | Lightweight Intel® Core™ Processor Laptop | Windows 11, FHD Anti-glare IPS display - 15U50T-G.AR55A | LG AU

 *Dolby, Dolby Atmos and the double-D symbol are registered trademarks of Dolby Laboratories Licensing Corporation.

-The LG gram book is equipped with a 51Wh long-life battery, so you can be tether-free and carry it wherever needed.
+Eliminate worries about battery shortages.
+The LG gram book is equipped with a 51Wh long-life battery, so you can carry it wherever needed.

 The image shows a young man sitting on outdoor concrete steps, using a gray laptop.The man appears focused on his work or browsing, highlighting the laptop's portability and suitability for on-the-go use.